SEMANTiCS-org/semantics-org.github.io/content/cfp_rev_rep.md

 * Proper comparison to related work
 * Clarity and quality of writing
 * Reproducibility of results and resources

+Additional information about the reviewing process and guidelines to follow for fostering the reproducibility of results and resources are [available in the conference website](https://2023-eu.semantics.cc/page/cfp_guidelines).

 <br />
 <a href="https://easychair.org/conferences/?conf=sem23" type="button" class="btn btn-primary">Submit now</a>